Coming out to parents about transgender partner

 Now, on to the question about what to tell your parents: You mentioned they may not be supportive.
 Coming to an agreement about whom you’ll tell and what you’ll say are concerns many couples face.
 What potential risks do you foresee in telling them?
 How would Adam feel about your parents knowing he is transgender?
 Is there any concern they might “out” him or cause major difficulties for him — or for you — if they knew?
 If you decide to have a conversation with your parents, there are resources available, such as PFLAG, that can help explain transgender identities to parents.
 Connecting your parents with some trans-positive resources may also help you have the conversation.
 Overall, deciding whether or not to talk to others about your own sexual orientation is your call.
 However, the decision to talk about Adam’s gender with others may be a conversation the two of you have together first.

-For more resources on transgender identity and dating, see the related Go Ask Alice!
-Q&As below.
-If you’re a Columbia student and interested in talking to someone about your concerns, you can contact Counseling and Psychological Services at 212-854-2878 on the Morningside campus or Mental Health Services on the Medical Center campus at 212-304-5564.
-If it would be helpful, there are also many LGBTQ student organizations on campus available for community building and support.
+For more resources on transgender identity and dating, see the related Q&As.
+If you’re interested in talking to someone about your concerns, consider seeking out a counselor in your community.
+If it would be helpful, you might also seek out any local LGBTQ organizations to connect with a community and garner additional support.
 Kudos to you for thinking through these issues and for taking the risk to love who you want, despite others’ (potential) objections.